yyyyangyi/CNNs-for-Multi-Source-Remote-Sensing-Data-Fusion/README.md

-# Multi-source-RS-DGConv
+# CNNs for Multi-Source Remote Sensing Data Fusion

 ## Description

-Implementation of the paper "Single-stream CNN with Learnable Architecture for Multi-source Remote Sensing Data". (under review) [[arxiv]](http://arxiv.org/abs/2109.06094)
+Pytorch implementation of the paper "Single-stream CNN with Learnable Architecture for Multi-source Remote Sensing Data". (under review) [[arxiv]](http://arxiv.org/abs/2109.06094)

-In this work we propose an efficient and generalizable framework based on CNNs for multi-source remote sensing data joint classification.
-We adopt and improve dynamic grouping convolution to learn our network architecture, so that our single-stream CNN can theoretically approximate any multi-stream architecture, while the latter has received more attention in the literature.
-Our learnable architecture can also avoid sub-optimal solutions due to manually decided hyperparameters.
-In the experiments, the proposed method is applied to ResNet and UNet, and the CNNs are verified on three very diverse benchmark data sets.
-Experimental results have demonstrated the effectiveness of our proposed method.
-In addition, experimental results imply that multi-stream architecture, instead of being a strictly necessary component in deep learning models for multi-source remote sensing data, essentially plays the role of model regularizer.
+Multi-stream CNNs are commonly used in multi-source remote sensing data fusion.
+In this work we propose an efficient strategy that enables single-stream CNNs to approximate multi-stream models using group convolution.
+The proposed method is applied to ResNet and UNet, and evaluated on Houston2018, Berlin, MUUFL data sets, with promising results.
+We have an interesting finding that in these models regularization plays a very important role in improving model perfomance.

 ## Usage
 - Requirements: python3, pytorch, gdal, sklearn.